 Primary education is the base of the education pyramid.
 A person who cannot read, write and understand others, cannot function in a modern economy.
 Inclusive growth is difficult, if not impossible, without literacy.
 100% functional literacy (FLN) must be the goal of every Indian State, in the next five years.
-The States who are not performing at the level expected given their per capita NSDP, based on a log linear regression of attainment indicator on PCNSDP, are shown in Table 19.
-These States need to make a special effort to improve their primary education system, including by adopting the Diksha program whole heartedly.79
+We measure the performance of States at the primary, tenth and school pass levels, relative to what could be expected at their level of Per Capita NSDP, based on a (power equation) regression.
+This performance gap is then translated into numbers of people whose education level needs to be raised (Table 19).